mihanizator/developer-site/config-1_x_0.md

 ### Response Modifications

-Sometimes it is required to modify the response, after it is generated.
+Sometimes it is required to modify the response after it is generated.
 The most typical scenario is to enable the caching through the `Cache-Control` header.

 ```yaml